Compizfox/MDBrushAnalysis/README.md

 The class contains various methods for determining spatial limits of interest in the system and integrating density profiles to compute the amount and fraction of sorbed solvent.

+## License
+This project is free software licensed under the GPL.
+See [LICENSE](LICENSE) for details.